djeada/Linux-Notes/notes/managing_users.md

 adam ALL = NOPASSWD:/sbin/reboot
 ```

-The visudo command will automatically verify your syntax and refuse to save if there are any errors.
-A faulty /etc/sudoers file may prevent you from accessing your server every again!
+The `visudo` command will automatically verify your syntax and refuse to save if there are any errors.
+A faulty `/etc/sudoers` file may prevent you from accessing your server ever again!

 ### Changing users
 `su` without any arguments will launch the root user's subshell.
 If you want to access another user's account, you have to provide their username.